-But Machemer noted those types of changes require a willing partner in town hall, something Rockefeller was fortunate to have.
+But Machemer noted those types of changes require a willing partner in town hall, something Rockefeller was fortunate to have unit active adult community, which will be developed by Pulte Homes over 85 acres.
+The proposal is already drawing interest even before ground is broken.